Parenting

 This will include snacks, drinks, an Ipad/tablet (if you allow it), non-noisy toys (let’s not make everyone listen to loud, annoying songs or sirens), wet wipes, nappies, change of clothes etc. Accessories galore was always going to feature on these tips for travelling with toddlers!

-If you’ve read my other post on travelling with a baby, then you’ll know I love the Babyzen Yoyo Stroller which I brought in Mamas and Papas for travelling.
-It packs up small and fits in the overhead compartment!
+If you’ve read my other post on travelling with a baby, then you’ll know I love the Babyzen Yoyo Stroller It packs up small and fits in the overhead compartment!

 But there are other options available and some airlines provide their own, if you have to make a stopover and have checked your buggy.